 Why Estate Planning is Crucial for Unmarried Couples

-• If one partner passes away without a will, the surviving partner could be left without any financial support.
+If one partner dies without a will, the surviving partner has no automatic right to inherit.

 Creating a Valid Will